 Key takeaway: Unexpected approaches can make mundane products exciting and memorable.

-Dollar Shave Club’s launch video combined humor, product demonstration, and value proposition in under four minutes.
+Dollar Shave Club’s launch video combined humour, product demonstration, and value proposition in under four minutes.
 The video’s casual, irreverent tone helped differentiate them from established competitors.

 Key takeaway: Personality can be your biggest differentiator, especially in crowded markets.